Starting your Doctorate

 Your exposé must be either handed in with your application or uploaded in DocGS within the following 6 months.
 It must be signed by your supervisor.

 The seminar "Good Scientific Practice" is a mandatory qualification element for all doctoral candidates who become members of GC-ED from 01 October 2021.
 For doctoral candidates who have enrolled by 30 September 2021, participation is recommended.
 Dates and registration on www.dogcs.tum.de

 If you are an internal doctoral candidate, you are automatically involved in the academic environment of TUM.

-If you are an external doctoral candidate, you have to write a report about your involvement in the academic environment of TUM for at least 20% of the minimum membership period at TUM-GS (4 to 5 months).
+If you are an external doctoral candidate, you have to write a report (form self-report in our Wiki) about your involvement in the academic environment of TUM for at least 20% of the minimum membership period at TUM-GS (4 to 5 months).
 Integration is possible as follows:

 - Presence at TUM or a public academic research institution recognized by the Graduate Center as a partner institution of TUM (e.g. Fraunhofer Institut)

 - Teaching at TUM (for example giving lectures, tutorials, integration in the supervision of internships and student papers)

 - Collaboration in a research group of TUM

 TUM School of Engineering and Design offers a wide course program for subject specific qualification that aims at supplementing and deepening your own academic research.
 The course program comprises doctoral colloquia (including one or several chairs), seminars on statistics or software applications, summer and winter schools, and different workshops with external lecturers, varying each semester.
 You may also participate in courses, workshops or seminars of other institutions or conferences in Germany or abroad.